|

 for the realities of the lethal force encounter.
 This successful program, dubbed The New Paradigm of Police Firearms Training,

 has received nation-wide attention and been profiled by the Law Enforcement Training Network (LETN).
+Michael Conti

-Police, Michael E. Conti has written three books, In the Line of Fire: A Working Cop’s Guide to Pistolcraft
+to his work for the Massachusetts State Police, Michael E. Conti has written four books, In the Line of Fire:

-(1997), and Beyond Pepper Spray: The Complete Guide to Chemical Agents, Delivery Systems, and Protective Masks (2002); and,
+A Working Cop’s Guide to Pistolcraft (1997), and Beyond Pepper Spray: The Complete Guide to Chemical Agents, Delivery

-Police Pistol Craft: The Reality-Based New Paradigm of Police Firearms Training.
+Systems, and Protective Masks (2002); Police Pistol Craft: The Reality-Based New Paradigm of Police Firearms Training and The

 According to the book description of Beyond